armory/documentation/_spinnaker/pacrd.md

         instructions: Check to see if the helm template was baked correctly
 ```

-_Note: This example assumes that you've created a `myapplicationname` application
-from the [previous section](#applications).
-If you have not done so already, create one before proceeding._

-If you defined this in a `pipeline.yaml` file, then you can create it in your
-cluster by running the following `kubectl` command:
+Create your pipeline in your cluster:

 ```
 kubectl apply -f pipeline.yaml
 ```

-Once applied, you can check on the status of your pipeline by using either the
+Check on the status of your pipeline by using either the `get` or `describe`
-`get` or `describe` commands. `kubectl` will recognize either `pipe` or
+commands. `kubectl` will recognize either `pipe` or `pipeline` for the resource
-`pipeline` for the resource kind:
+kind:

 ```sh
 kubectl get pipe myapplicationpipeline